Before 1861,

 that he could never visit his homeland again because he couldn't bear

-her twice.
+to leave her twice.
 What heartbreaking loss!
-And immigrants didn't have an easy
+And immigrants didn't have

 time of it in America.
 Pope Leo XIII described the situation in his